kubeshop/tracetest/docs/docs/getting-started/open.md

 - Visually, in the Web UI
 - Programmatically, in YAML

-## Creating Visual Trace-based Tests
+## Creating Trace-based Tests Visually

 This guide will show how to create end-to-end and integration tests in less than 5 minutes via the Web UI.